A Quantum Multiparty Packing Lemma and the Relay Channel: Application to the Classical-Quantum Relay Channel

 The average probability of error of a general protocol is given by

 In the protocols we give below, we use random codebooks.
 We can derandomize in the usual way to conform to the above definition of a code.
-Furthermore, in our protocols the relay only leaves behind a classical system when decoding.
-Since our relay channels are classical-quantum, it is not clear that this is suboptimal.
+Furthermore, in our protocols the relay only leaves behind a classical system during intermediate stages of the protocol.
+Since our relay channels are classical-quantum, it is not clear if higher rates can be achieved by letting the relay leave behind a quantum system after every round.
+We leave the possibility of leaving behind a quantum system in our definition to allow for the most general protocols.

 Given $R \in \R_{\ge 0}, \, n \in \N, \, \delta \in [0,1]$, we say that a triple $(R, n, \delta)$ is achievable for a relay channel if there exists a $(n, 2^{n R'})$ code such that

 The capacity of the classical-quantum relay channel $\mathcal{N}_{X_1 X_2\to B_2 B_3}$ is then defined as